-My name is Craig and I founded this site because as a cat owner I’ve often had questions about my cat that I can’t easily find answers to.
+I founded this site because as a cat owner I’ve often had questions about my cat that I can’t easily find answers to.
 When I was a new cat owner I was admittedly clueless.
 I had grown up with dogs my entire life, and I still love dogs, but my job just doesn’t allow for me to have one.
 A special someone mentioned that I should consider a cat and I started Googling local adoption information.
 In a matter of weeks we had our first cat!
 So back to being clueless…Beyond a few short starter guides I found online I knew very little about our fine feline friends.
 While the guides were helpful, they didn’t prepare me for having my own cats, which my wife and I have two of.

 The one on the left is Beast.
 She is one of the mouthiest cats I’ve ever met, she absolutely insists on telling you she is around.
 She is also one of the most gentle cats I’ve ever met too.
 Beast is about 4 years old now and loves relaxing in her window bed.